noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 1/6/2021 **Andreu** and **Francesca** sexual harass me overexciting my penis and my tits with electronic weapons.
 Them goal is that I'll start to masturbate me, it's for public masturbation.
 A form of torture.
 Another goal is I lose the sense of the day's work.

+- 1/6/2021 **Francesca** just say that she is guilty to pay a man to hit me on 2016.

+- 1/6/2021 sleep deprivation until 2 am.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)